kmandalas/webclient-showcase/README.md

 In this demo we will primarily focus on the reactive WebClient component making calls to remote services.
 We built various scenarios based on a minimal Microservices architecture and demonstrate a number of capabilities by example.
 With the reactive WebClient we can return reactive types (Reactor, RxJava, or other) directly from Spring MVC controller methods.
-The greater the latency per call or the interdependency among calls, the more dramatic the benefits.
+Spring MVC controllers can call other reactive components too.

-Spring MVC controllers can call other reactive components too [2].
+The greater the latency per call or the interdependency among calls, the more dramatic the benefits [2].

 **NOTE:** As of Spring version 5.0 the `org.springframework.web.client.RestTemplate` class is in maintenance mode, with only minor requests for changes and bugs to be accepted going forward.